Read this if you:

-A carbon tax levies funds to be re-distributed by a government, usually for green initiatives.
+A carbon tax levies funds which a government then re-distributes, usually for green initiatives.
 It is a politically preferred mechanism in some countries, mainly because it uses existing finance infrastructure.
 At the same time, it also raises funds to pay for initiatives that help them meet their carbon emissions reduction targets, e.g. building insulation upgrades.

-Additionally, for certain countries, the carbon tax is also used politically to show the public that the government ‘punishes’ carbon intensive industries which are unpopular (e.g. coal, mining).
+Additionally, for certain countries, the carbon tax is also politically attractive, to show the public that the government ‘punishes’ carbon intensive industries which are unpopular (e.g. coal, mining).

 Businesses tend to prefer a carbon pricing mechanism over a carbon tax, mainly because it fits in more easily with existing systems for financing projects.
 A common pricing mechanism would also equally penalise carbon intensity irrespective of industry (including the ones you don’t think about, e.g. agriculture, smelting, concrete making), while equally rewarding climate-positive innovation.

 2. Why should I offset my carbon footprint?

 Thus far, I’ve covered the context for why carbon offsetting exists.
 In order to roll back carbon emissions, energy systems need to be carbon neutral as soon as possible.

 But what is the responsibility of the public in this matter?
 Should the energy provider/industry offset the associated carbon footprint of the product for you?
 Indeed, as carbon offsetting mechanisms mature, this might become the case.
 But to get there from status quo, is not a simple yes/no answer.